 Marriage is like that, isn’t it?
 You get hurt.
 A lot.
 And you repent and seek forgiveness.
 And you accept the other’s flaws and forgive.
 Repeat, repeat, repeat.

-God designed marriage for our betterment.
+God designed relationships for our betterment.
 I believe he knew it would be hard, but he also knew it would be worth the trouble.
 Marriage, at its best, blesses the husband and the wife and gives them a strong foundation for raising their children and facing the fallen, sinful world.

-There is much written in the Bible about marriage and love and respect, so I try to turn to those words whenever I’m feeling lost or defeated, when being married is especially hard, and when I need some marital encouragement.
+There is much written in the Bible about love and respect, so I try to turn to those words whenever I’m feeling lost or defeated, when being married is especially hard, and when I need some marital encouragement.

 Here are some of my favorites: